Professional wrestling in the United States: After the War

 With the closure of WCW and ECW, the WWF had become the dominant professional wrestling promotion in the United States.
 In 2002, WWF was renamed "World Wrestling Entertainment" (WWE) due to a trademark dispute with the World Wildlife Fund.
 That same year, the WWE divided its roster into two de facto wrestling promotions: Raw and SmackDown!, named after two of its television programs.
+The WWE bought back the Big Gold Belt, repackaged as the World Heavyweight Championship, which was initially used as the flagship title for Raw whilst the WWE Championship was initially the flagship title for Smackdown!.
+The two top stars of the Attitude Era, Stone Cold Steve Austin and The Rock, eventually left the company in 2003 and 2004 respectively.
+Former Senior Vice President of WCW, Eric Bischoff, was hired by the WWE as the general manager of Raw.
+During the mid-2000s, John Cena, Randy Orton, Batista, and Edge became the figureheads of the WWE along with the likes of pre-established superstars such as Triple H, The Undertaker and Shawn Michaels.